-Your employer or pension provider use the tax code you are allocated by HMRC to determine how much tax you should be paying.
+Your employer or pension provider uses the tax code you are allocated by HMRC to determine how much tax you should be paying.

 If your tax code is not correct you could be paying too much or too little tax so it is important to check it’s right.
 It’s easy to do and can save you money, and a lot of admin.

 Yes, it is completely free to claim tax back from HMRC.

 There are companies that offer to reclaim tax overpayments on your behalf in exchange for a cut of your rebate.
 However, because it is relatively easy to claim tax back yourself you should only consider using these companies as a last resort.
 The last thing you want is to pay someone for a job you could easily do yourself.